CESNET/ipfixcol2/extra_plugins/output/unirec/README.rst

         [default: 500000]

 :``trapIfcSpec``:
     Specification of interface type and its parameters.
-Only one of the following output type can be used at the same time: unix, tcp, tcp-tls, file.
 For more details, see section "Output interface types".

 Output interface types
 ----------------------
+Exactly one of the following output type must be defined in the instance configuration of this plugin.

 :``unix``:
     Communicates through a UNIX socket.
 The output interface creates a socket and listens, input